-I’m a Book Shaman, a Life Coach, a Nomad, a Nondescript Heathen and, above all, a Writer (with a dash of nomad and nondescript heathen tossed in for good measure.)
+I’m a Book Shaman, a Life Coach, a Nomad, a Nondescript Heathen and, above all, a Writer.
 I began my writing career at the age of seven when I penned my first brilliant short story about witches with carbuncles.
 As a teenager my writing leaned toward the morose when I attempted to write my vast memoir at the age of fourteen.
 Finally, at seventeen, with my towering experience in regards to the matters of love, I wrote a few pages of a romance novel.
-I’m currently working on a young adult fantasy trilogy and am enrolled in an MFA in Creative Writing/Writing Popular Fiction.
+I’m currently working on a middle grade fantasy trilogy.

 I’ve moved over thirty times, hence the nomadic nature, but for now I reside in the Wild, Wild West with my menagerie of four-leggeds: Three horses, two pups, and three cats.
 (This number has likely increased since I’ve updated this bio.)
 To some this urge to move might seem exciting, however, there have been times I’ve ended up in the deepest bowels of our great Mother Earth.
 For example, I spent a year living in Rawlins, Wyoming where I was blown back and forth across the road and where I ran home from school every day on the lookout for dark vans that kidnapped children.
 I once peed my pants while frantically searching for my latchkey.